d0k3/GodMode9/README.md

 * __Make screenshots__: Press R+L anywhere.
 Screenshots are stored in PNG format.
 * __Use multiple panes__: Press R+left|right.
 This enables you to stay in one location in the first pane and open another in the second pane.
 * __Search drives and folders__: Just press R+A on the drive / folder you want to search.
 * __Compare and verify files__: Press the A button on the first file, select `Calculate SHA-256`.
 Do the same for the second file.
 If the two files are identical, you will get a message about them being identical.
-On the SDCARD drive (`0:`) you can also write a SHA file, so you can check for any modifications at a later point.
+On the SDCARD drive (`0:`) you can also write an SHA file, so you can check for any modifications at a later point.
 * __Hexview and hexedit any file__: Press the A button on a file and select `Show in Hexeditor`.
 A button again enables edit mode, hold the A button and press arrow buttons to edit bytes.
 You will get an additional confirmation prompt to take over changes.
 Take note that for certain files, write permissions can't be enabled.
 * __View text files in a text viewer__: Press the A button on a file and select `Show in Textviewer` (only shows up for actual text files).
 You can enable wordwrapped mode via R+Y, and navigate around the file via R+X and the dpad.
 * __Chainload FIRM payloads__: Press the A button on a FIRM file, select `FIRM options` -> `Boot FIRM`.
 Keep in mind you should not run FIRMs from dubious sources and that the write permissions system is no longer in place after booting a payload.